 Sorrento is removed from the crowds of Positano but close enough to spend your days hanging with the masses and spend the night back in Sorrento away from the crowds.

-The heart and soul of Sorrento is Piazza Tasso.
+The heart and soul of Sorrento are Piazza Tasso.
 You will find many restaurants here and on the small side streets and at night the entire square comes alive with people enjoying the mild evenings.

 As the evening turns to dusk, wander through the town’s narrow lanes, passing by the touristy shops, and seek out delicious limoncello, jams, and candies made with the region’s fragrant lemons and oranges.